Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Credit cards are the go-to form of payment online and on mobile app services.

 With the latter, watch out for extra fees you might incur for using a credit card.
 For example, on Venmo you’ll pay 3% of your transaction in fees if you pay with a credit card.
-You can avoid this fee by paying with a debit card or bank account.
+Avoid this fee by paying with a debit card or bank account.

 What credit cards are accepted by rideshare apps?

 Credit cards are the most convenient way to pay for your Uber or Lyft trip.
-Just link your card to your preferred rideshare app, and funds will be drawn from your card automatically.
+Simply link your card to your preferred rideshare app, and funds will be drawn from your card automatically.

 What credit cards are accepted worldwide?